 But there’s a big difference between good content and bad content, and there’s an even greater difference between good content leveraged properly, and good content gone underused.
 Let’s take a look at what it means to invest in a digital content marketing strategy, and how to begin measuring the return on those investments.

 What’s the Point of Content Marketing ROI?

-The return on investment is one of the most basic principles of business management, and it’s probably the most important formula for anyone starting a business of their own.
+The return on investment is one of the most basic business management principles, and it’s probably the most important formula for anyone starting a business of their own.
 You need to be able to determine that you’re getting more out of what you’re putting into your business to survive.

 If you put $100 into a stock one year and take it out the next at a value of $154, you’ve made a substantial return on your initial investment, even after accounting for inflation and transactional fees.
 If you pay $500 for an ad banner and run a pay-per-click ad campaign for several weeks, and the money generated from sales created by that banner is less than what you’ve put into it, then you’ve got a poor return on investment.

-Things can get a little more complicated when we’re talking about content marketing, however.
+However, things can get a little more complicated when we’re talking about content marketing.
 It can be difficult to quantify the return on investment for a blog post, press release, or article, without affiliate products or a call-to-action to a specific service.
 If you created a piece of content to promote the launch of a new service, then you can try to attribute at least some of the sales of that new service to the buzz generated by the content you’ve dedicated to it.